- Home

 -

-You can also make payments online.
+You can also make payments online here.

-You can leave your payment in the form of a money order or cashier's check in the Court's drop box, located on the wall to the right of the main entrance to the Casa Grande City Court.
-Please include the Defendant's name and case number on the payment.
+You can leave your payment in the form of a money order or cashier’s check in the Court’s drop box.
+The drop box is located on the wall to the right of the main entrance to the Casa Grande City Court.
+Please write the Defendant’s name and case number on “Memo” line on the money order or cashier’s check.
 Do not leave personal checks or cash in the drop box.

-You can mail your payment to the Court in the form of a money order or cashier's check.
-Please include the Defendant's name and case number on any payment by mail.
+You can mail your payment to the Court in the form of a money order or cashier’s check.
+Please include the Defendant’s name and case number on any payment by mail.
 Do not mail personal checks or cash to the Court.
-If you would like a receipt for your payment by mail, you must include a stamped, self-addressed envelope with your payment, and the receipt will be remitted to you by mail.
+If you would like a receipt for your payment by mail, you must include a stamped, self-addressed envelope with your payment, the receipt will then be remitted to you by mail.

 -